nextflow-io/training/docs/nf_develop/4_pipeline.md

 path "versions.yml"                , emit: versions
 ```

-To help with organization and readability it can be useful to create named output channels.
+To help with organization and readability it is beneficial to create named output channels.

+For `SEQTK_TRIM`, the `reads` output could be put into a channel named `ch_trimmed`.

 ```groovy title="workflows/mypipeline.nf" linenums="46"
 ch_trimmed  = SEQTK_TRIM.out.reads
 ```

-Similarly, it can be useful to immediately mix the versions of tools into the `ch_versions` channel so they can be used as an input for the `MULTIQC` process.
+Similarly, it is beneficial immediately mix the versions of tools into the `ch_versions` channel so they can be used as an input for the `MULTIQC` process.

 ```groovy title="workflows/mypipeline.nf" linenums="47"
 ch_versions = ch_versions.mix(SEQTK_TRIM.out.versions.first())